cinemagoer/cinemagoer/docs/usage/query.rst

   set to true then episodes containing the title parameter are also returned:

    - ``movieID`` is the identifier to pass to ``get_movie()`` in order to retrieve full information about the title.
+The S3 backend exposes it as a zero-padded digit string without the ``tt`` prefix.

 ``search_episode(title)``
   This is identical to ``search_movie()``, except that it is tailored